danielhe-nu/STAT390-Snowman/README.md

 They are modeled on our dataset comprising covid information on covid-reporting, environental, political, location date for the top 10 US states by population.
 We limit our prediction from January 2022 to April 2022, predicting on data from March 2020 to December 2021.

 ## Our specific objectives and goals for this project are as follows:
-- Create a time-series model that accurately and precisely predicts the number of Covid cases and deaths using at least 50 features (as outlined in the section below) in a specific county on a given day
 - Create graphs mapping the predicted and actual cases in a given county through a given period to allow further analysis on which periods would be considered “spikes”
 - Identify crucial predictors of Covid “spikes” and discuss how easy it would be to manipulate and track these predictors in order to allow healthcare providers and decision-makers better foresight around and control of future spikes